BIBSYSDEV/nva-language-js/README.md

 ## Available functions

-There are a number of methods provided by nva-language, all of which return a Language object, these have self-explanatory names:
+There are a number of methods provided by nva\-language, all of which return a Language object, these have self\-explanatory names:

 -   getLanguageByBokmaalName
     -   example: `const english = getLanguageByBokmaalName('Engelsk')`